Konoplich/Frecon/README.md

 3. switch to vt0 now by using the following command  'printf "\\033]switchvt:0\\a" > /run/frecon/current'
 4. repeat steps 1 and 2 since switching to vt0 breaks the link

-NOTE: If a valid link already exists for /run/frecon/current you do not need to create the link as would be the case if we were to switch between vt1 -> vt2 etc. However if the link is invalid you will have to delete it and recreating it before using escape codes to switch.
+NOTE: If a valid link already exists for /run/frecon/current you do not need to create the link as would be the case if we were to switch between vt1 -> vt2 etc. However, if the link is invalid you will have to delete it and recreating it before using escape codes to switch.